zhiqwang/yolort/README.md

 ## 🤗 Introduction

 **What it is.** Yet another implementation of Ultralytics's [YOLOv5](https://github.com/ultralytics/yolov5). `yolort` aims to make the training and inference of the object detection integrate more seamlessly together. `yolort` now adopts the same model structure as the official YOLOv5.
 The significant difference is that we adopt the dynamic shape mechanism, and within this, we can embed both pre-processing (`letterbox`) and post-processing (`nms`) into the model graph, which simplifies the deployment strategy.
-In this sense, `yolort` makes it possible to be deployed more friendly on `LibTorch`, `ONNXRuntime`, `TVM` and so on.
+In this sense, `yolort` makes it possible to be deployed more friendly on `LibTorch`, `ONNX Runtime`, `TVM` , `TensorRT`and so on.

 **About the code.** Follow the design principle of [detr](https://github.com/facebookresearch/detr):